-- 5.19 If the Legal Ombudsman considers that an investigation is necessary, it will: - a) ensure both parties have been given an opportunity of making representations; - b) send the parties a recommendation report (which the Act calls an 'assessment'), with a time limit for response; and - c) if any party indicates disagreement within that time limit, arrange for an ombudsman to issue a final decision (which the Act calls a 'determination').
-56 - 5.20 If neither party indicates disagreement within that time limit, the Legal Ombudsman may treat the complaint as resolved by the recommendation report.
-57
+- 5.19 If the Legal Ombudsman considers that an investigation is necessary, it will: - a) ensure both parties have been given an opportunity of making representations; - b) send the parties either a recommendation report or a preliminary decision (which the Act calls an 'assessment'), with a time limit for response; and - c) if any party indicates disagreement within that time limit, arrange for an ombudsman to issue a final decision (which the Act\calls a 'determination'). - 5.20 If neither party indicates disagreement within that time limit, the Legal Ombudsman may treat the complaint as resolved by the recommendation report.